 For the same reasons that establish CLF's standing, Shell's ripeness challenge must fail.
-Shell acknowledges that an inquiry into ripeness is similar to that of standing, also designed to avoid abstract disagreements that are not squarely in front of the Court.
+Shell acknowledges that an inquiry into ripeness is similar to that of standing, also designed to avoid judicial involvement on abstract disagreements that are not properly before the Court.
 Doc.
-20-1 at 16; see also, Standing, Relation To Other Justiciability Doctrines, 13B Fed.
+46-1 at 18; see also, Standing, Relation To Other Justiciability Doctrines, 13B Fed.
 Prac. & Proc.
-Juris. § 3531.12 (3d)
+Juris. § 3531.12 (3d ed.) ("The most direct connections [among justiciability doctrines] run between standing and ripeness.").

-&lt;sup>12 Powell Duffryn, 913 F.2d at 73 (acknowledging the connection between civil penalties and the injuries to plaintiff's members where the general public interest in clean waterways would be served by the deterrent effect of an award of civil penalties on both the defendant specifically and other NPDES permit holders generally); Covington, 358 F.3d at 638-39 ("[Appellees] operate[] the landfill, thus any violation of RCRA is directly caused by [appellees], and any violation can be redressed by requiring . . . compliance with RCRA or by creating a credible deterrent against future violations via the imposition of fines.").
+&lt;sup>17 Powell Duffryn, 913 F.2d at 73 (acknowledging the connection between civil penalties and the injuries to plaintiff's members where the general public interest in clean waterways would be served by the deterrent effect of an award of civil penalties on both the defendant specifically and other NPDES permit holders generally); Covington, 358 F.3d at 638-39 ("[Appellees] operate[] the landfill, thus any violation of RCRA is directly caused by [appellees], and any violation can be redressed by requiring . . . compliance with RCRA or by creating a credible deterrent against future violations via the imposition of fines.").